These scrambled eggs with almond milk are the perfect way to start a dairy free day! They are light, fluffy, and oh so delicious.

 Most common additions are mushrooms, peppers, and spinach – not all at once.

 How to make SCRAMBLED EGGS extra creamy

 It may sound crazy, but adding a tablespoon of mayonnaise when beating your eggs actually makes the perfect scrambled eggs!

 I didn’t put this amazing tip in the recipe because mayonnaise can seem like a very strange addition to most recipes.

-That said, it is my secrete ingredient for some of my favorite recipes like my incredibly creamy mashed potatoes without milk!
+That said, it is my secret ingredient for some of my favorite recipes, like my incredibly creamy mashed potatoes without milk!

-When you add mayonnaise it yielded the perfect scrambled eggs in a quarter of the time that it normally takes.
+When you add mayonnaise, it yields the perfect scrambled eggs in a quarter of the time that it normally takes.

-If you’re worried about it will have strong mayonnaise flavor, don’t be!
-The eggs tasted rich and luxurious.
+If you’re worried thar it will have strong mayonnaise flavor, don’t be!
+The eggs taste rich and luxurious.